ringcentral/metrics-facade/README.md

 #### Export using DropwizardMetricRegistryPrometheusInstanceSamplesProvider

-`DropwizardMetricRegistryDefaultInstanceSamplesProvider` helps to export metrics from existing `com.codahale.metrics.MetricRegistry` using PrometheusMetricsExporter.
+`DropwizardMetricRegistryPrometheusInstanceSamplesProvider` helps to export metrics from existing `com.codahale.metrics.MetricRegistry` using PrometheusMetricsExporter.

 For example,
 ```java